ivanearisty/obsidian/Stripe.md

 - Look about account provisioning in Stripe
 - Likely not need Form -> Jira if we can get this out by next week
 - Including customer care info
+- Look into dynamic pricing through stripe
+- Blocking shipping based on zip
+- Add checkbox to order flow (checkbox) input email so it is sent to their email
 - %%

 # Current Tests